pncoelho/Learning-Notes/CloudGuru/devops_essentials.md

 Configuration Management: maintaining and changing the state of pieces of infrastructure in a consistent, maintainable, and stable way.

-Configuration management is about doing them in a maintanable way.
+Configuration management is about doing them in a maintainable way.

 Configuration management allows you to minimize configuration drift - the small changes that accumulate over time and make systems different from one another and harder to manage.